Tim Paul

 Talking about design and AI

-We wanted to create a space for designers to discuss the potential impact of AI on our roles, and on the people who run and use the services we design.
+I wanted to create a space for designers to discuss the potential impact of AI on our roles, and on the people who run and use the services we design.

 Let’s Talk About Design and AI Let’s Talk About Design and AI